Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-06-tf-cloud-proxmox.markdown

 Other notable features include version control integration that triggers Terraform runs directly from supported VCS platforms (such as GitHub and GitLab) with every push to a branch.
 It also offers role-based access control (RBAC), enhancing security by allowing fine-grained permissions.
 Plus, for smaller teams, Terraform Cloud offers a free tier, making it a cost-effective solution for getting started.

-You'll need to sign up for a free Terraform Cloud account here (https://app.terraform.io/session) If you are interested, the free and paid Terraform cloud plan comparison can be found here (https://developer.hashicorp.com/terraform/cloud-docs/overview)
+You'll need to sign up for a free Terraform Cloud account here (link: https://app.terraform.io/session) If you are interested, the free and paid Terraform cloud plan comparison can be found here (https://developer.hashicorp.com/terraform/cloud-docs/overview)

 ## Self-hosted TF Cloud Execution Agent